Subscription Management Software Must-Have Features in 2024

 Content management must be at the heart of your website, and a content management system (CMS) can help you easily add text articles, images, and video clips.
 The CMS should also allow you to edit your site’s navigation.
 As an online publisher, you need to have complete control over your site’s content without having to know HTML or any other technical web coding.

-Because you want to be able to constantly adjust your website’s design, you should have access to a design interface where tweaks can be made or a completely new design can be added.
+You may want to be able to constantly adjust your website’s design.
+You should have access to a design interface where tweaks can be made or even completely changed.
 The most flexible way to manage your website’s design is using Cascading Style Sheets (CSS), so make sure the website software or platform you choose allows CSS.

 Images are an important part of your website, so your CMS should have the capacity to manage images so they can be inserted into any page with clear labeling (alt-tags) and can also be linked to content within your site or third-party sites.